takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 A material for displaying the sky.
 Apply this to a screen quad.

 Despite its name, this material renders the atmosphere itself, along with the sun and moon.
 When viewed from within the atmosphere, it appears as the sky.
-From space, it represents Earth’s atmosphere with a flat ground.
+From space, it represents Earth's atmosphere with a flat ground.

 → [Source](/packages/atmosphere/src/SkyMaterial.ts)